aaronkaplan/yellowsub/README.md

 ## Overview

 ### Basic ideas

-Please also see the [code philosophy](docs/ZEN.md) page to understand some design principles behind this system.
+* Please also see the [code philosophy](docs/ZEN.md) page to understand some design principles behind this system.

-The [Nomenclature](docs/Nomenclature.md) page contains the used terminology.
+* The [Nomenclature](docs/Nomenclature.md) page contains the used terminology.

-For an overview of the object-oriented class hierarchy, please see the [OO-Architecture](docs/OO-Architecture) page.python
+* For an overview of the object-oriented class hierarchy, please see the [OO-Architecture](docs/OO-Architecture) page.

-The [Developer Guide](docs/Developer-Guide.md) will walk you through writing your first Processor/Enricher.
+* The [Developer Guide](docs/Developer-Guide.md) will walk you through writing your first Processor/Enricher.

 Next, it makes sense, to dive into the individual directories to understand, where you will find what in the code.Developer

 ### Where is what?

-## Where is what?
 Code repository overview

 ``lib/`` contains the core components of the framework:
   * ``lib/mq/*`` the minimalistic message queue (mq) abstraction layer.
 Used by the Processor classes.